COVID-19 may have put the “normal” way of life on hold, but that doesn’t mean that plumbing work – especially plumbing emergencies are on hold.

 Lastly, you should be asking customers before any job has begun if they have any symptoms.
 If you arrive at a job and notice that anyone within your distance is displaying symptoms, it’s best to keep your health and safety in mind and consider what your options are.

 Similarly you’ll want to be sure that you aren’t coming into work and potentially exposing anyone to COVID-19 if you exhibit any symptoms.
+Otherwise, if a lot of employees get infected with the virus the plumbing business will to shut down temporarily.

 High fevers are just one of the signs and symptoms you want to be on the lookout for, but if you see or exhibit any other symptoms yourself you’ll want to make sure you leave the area.